MohamedKamil-hub/Server-Performance-Stats/README.md

 # Server-Performance-Stats

 A lightweight Bash script to analyze and display key performance metrics on Linux servers.
-Perfect for quick diagnostics, monitoring, and troubleshooting resource usage. project URL https://roadmap.sh/projects/server-stats Prerequisites
+Perfect for quick diagnostics, monitoring, and troubleshooting resource usage. i will be adding new features so it can be more universal, my intend is that this works in the 3 main linux families. project URL https://roadmap.sh/projects/server-stats Prerequisites